blthayer/disquip-bot/README.rst

 Backstory
 ^^^^^^^^^

-I found myself wishing I could easily play taunts from thedocker d `Age of Empires`_ video games while playing other games with my friends.
+I found myself wishing I could easily play taunts from the `Age of Empires`_ video games while playing other games with my friends.
 So, I built out a prototype that went by the name of "AOE Taunt Board."
-Myself and my friends liked it, so I figured I'd make a publicly distributable version for you, the reader!
+It was a hit, so I figured I'd make a publicly distributable version for you, the reader!

 Contents
 --------

-.. contents:: :local:
+TODO: This will unfortunately be a manual process.

 Installation Overview
 ---------------------